-Kurepin LV, Stangl ZR, Ivanov AG, Bui V, Mema M, Hüner NPA, Oquist G, Way DA*, Hurry V. (Major revision, in revision) Contrasting acclimation abilities of two dominant northern conifers to elevated CO2 and temperature. *Corresponding author.
-Plant, Cell & Environment.
+Kurepin LV, Stangl ZR, Ivanov AG, Bui V, Mema M, Hüner NPA, Oquist G, Way DA*, Hurry V. (In review) Contrasting acclimation abilities of two dominant northern conifers to elevated CO2 and temperature. *Corresponding author.

-Way DA, Stinziano JR, Berghoff H, Oren R. (In review) How well do seasonal dynamics of photosynthetic capacity correlate with leaf proxies and climate fluctuations?
+Way DA, Stinziano JR, Berghoff H, Oren R. (In press) How well do seasonal dynamics of photosynthetic capacity correlate with leaf proxies and climate fluctuations?
 Tree Physiology.

 Stinziano JR, Way DA.
 (2017) Autumn photosynthetic decline and growth cessation are decoupled under warming and photoperiod manipulations.
 Plant, Cell & Environment DOI:10.1111/pce.12918.

 Dusenge ME, Way DA.
 (2017) Warming puts the squeeze on photosynthesis – lessons from tropical trees.
 Journal of Experimental Botany 68:2073-2077.

 Tcherkez G, Gaultier P, Buckley T, Busch F, Barbour M, Bruhn D, Heskel M, Gong X, Crous K, Griffin K, Way D, Turnbull M, Adams M, Atkin O, Bender M, Farquhar G, Cornic G. (2017) Tracking the origin of the Kok effect, 70 years after its discovery.
 New Phytologist 214:506-510.

 Becklin K, Walker SM, Way DA, Ward JK.
 (2017) CO2 studies remain key to understanding a future world.
 New Phytologist 214:34-40.
 Invited Tansley Insight.